soluble-io/soluble-mediatools/README.md

 ## A quick taste

-> Check the [doc](https://soluble-io.github.io/soluble-mediatools/) to get a better idea !!!
+> Check the [doc](https://soluble-io.github.io/soluble-mediatools/) to get a more detailed overview !!!

 ```php
 <?php